hathibelagal-dev/instantpolyglot/docs/eng/Akkadian.md

 **bītum rabûm ša šarrim**
 house-NOM large-NOM of king-GEN
-"The large house of the king"
+“The large house of the king”

 Multiple adjectives can be used:
 **bītum rabûm dannum**
 house-NOM large-NOM strong-NOM
-"The large, strong house"
+“The large, strong house”

 ### Relative Clauses